eugenia1984/english/glossary.md

 - **small changes make a big difference** means that even minor adjustments in behavior or habits can have a significant impact.
 This expression is often used to encourage continuous improvements.

 - **stand up** refers to the action of rising from a sitting position.

+- **Strict** means someone enforces rules strongly.
+For example, ``My teacher is strict about homework deadlines``.
+It means the teacher insists that everyone hands in their

 - **so far** means up to this moment or until now.
 It is used when talking about a time that started in the past and continues to the present.
 If someone asks, `Are you happy with the workplace so far?` They want to know if you liked your workplace from the first day up to today.